 Pro se case.
 The complaint is unintelligible.

 Srivastav v.
-Johns Hopkins (filed January 5, 2017): This is a medical malpractice case field in Baltimore City.
+Johns Hopkins (filed January 5, 2017): This is a medical malpractice case filed in Baltimore City.
 A woman alleges that a cervical laceration she sustained while giving birth led to an unwanted hysterectomy.
 As a result, she is no longer able to have children.

 Proctor v.
 Prince George's Hospital/Dimensions Healthcare Associates (January 5, 2017): This is a medical malpractice case filed in Prince George's County.
 She alleges that the doctors failed to realize she was at risk for an ischemic injury due to her low hemoglobin levels and her low blood pressure.
 She claims she is left partially blind.

 Barnett v.
 Franklin Square Hospital (filed January 9, 2017): This is a wrongful death emergency room malpractice cased filed in Baltimore City.
-A woman is admitted to the ER with chest pain, and is left to use the bathroom without supervision or assistance while orders state for her to be on continuous cardiac monitoring.
+A woman is admitted to the ER with chest pain and is left to use the bathroom without supervision or assistance while orders state for her to be on continuous cardiac monitoring.
 She suffers a heart attack and dies.

 Anonymous v.
 Gabbay, Feldman & Pearlman, P.A. (filed January 10, 2017): This is a wrongful death medical malpractice case filed on behalf of an infant in Baltimore City.
-Plaintiff alleges that the distress her baby suffered right before it was born causes him to sufer acidosis and to die the following day.
+Plaintiff alleges that the distress her baby suffered right before it was born causes him to suffer acidosis and to die the following day.
 She alleges that the doctors should have delivered her baby sooner.

 Valley v.
 New Annapolis Nursing LLC (filed January 10, 2017): This is a nursing home wrongful death bedsore case filed in Anne Arundel County.
 The woman suffered multiple bed sores from multiple instances of neglect during her stay at FutureCare.
 Her final wound became severely infected and the woman becomes septic by the time she is taken for treatment.
 She dies a few weeks later.